What does the Office of Student Life do?

 How can I get involved in student activities on campus?

-Keep an eye out for posters, flyers, e-mails, Facebook, and Twitter announcing meetings and events.
-Also, please feel free to stop by the Office of Student Activities!
+Keep an eye out for posters, flyers, e-mails, Facebook, events on FalconLink, and Twitter announcing meetings and events.
+Also, please feel free to stop by the Office of Student Life!
 We can give you advice on ways to get involved.

-Programs that operate out of the Office of Student Activities are funded by Student Service Fees.
-Orientation is funded primarily through the New Student Orientation fee.
+Programs that operate out of the Office of Student Life are funded by Student Service Fees.
+Orientation is funded through the New Student Orientation fee.

 Where do all my Student Service Fees go?